Land0fChocolate/NewEmeraldRomHack/README.md

 - Rework aspects of the Battle Frontier.
 Change the Battle Palace to be themed around inverse type matchups.
 Rework the battle Pokemon list.
 - Add methods to make training easier.
 Super vitamins (giving 60 EVs per stat), IV boosters and nature mints to be added and accessable.
 - Add credits of people whos tutorials and work you have used in the game.
+- Change some trainer Pokemon
+- Revert some unnecessary changes Emerald made from Ruby/Sapphire like the Vigoroth movers and Zigzagoon attacking Prof Birch instead of Poochyena.

 # Changelog